RAYHunts/madeinindonesia-react-test/README.md

 # App Name

-This is a brief description of the app.
+This is a survey web page built with react and tailwindcss.

-## Installation
+## Running the app

 To install the app, run the following commands: